 You get graded on each song and on each lesson.
 When you truly understand the drill or song, you can then move on to more and keep racking up perfect scores.
 I love apps like this.

 Overall, there’s really only one thing I dislike about Piano Maestro and that is the spamminess.
 They are really upsetting users as every time you try to log in you get hit with a, “upgrade here” notice.
 This would be cool if it was a one-time thing, but they really do this far too much.
 If you can get passed this, it really is great though.

-One of the more well-known apps boy JoyTunes.
+One of the more well-known piano apps is JoyTunes.
 This is filled with great knowledge and it works really well for beginners of all ages.
 Like a lot of these programs, it comes with a good choice of songs to learn and play along with.

 When this came out in 2016 it was easily the best on the market and was heavily used by instructors and students.
 This is another program that has in-app purchases.
 I, myself, am not a fan of these because they get pushed on you when you might not be wanting to pay.

 Overall, I recommend Simply Piano to students and beginner players looking to learn.
 It really will help your technique and performance skills.
 The one thing that I don’t like with this again is the in-app purchases.
 I totally understand it, but I think there could be a way for the makers of a lot of these apps to make it so there weren’t so many purchases users needed to do to take full advantage.

 Piano Companion is personally one of my favorites to use because it isn’t geared towards kids.
 If you are a beginner, intermediate or advanced player, you will find something useful from this program.
 It is loaded with chords and scales that will take your game to the next level.